sous-chefs/docker/README.md

 - `tls_client_cert` - Path to TLS certificate file for docker cli.
 Defaults to ENV['DOCKER_CERT_PATH'] if set
 - `tls_client_key` - Path to TLS key file for docker cli.
 Defaults to ENV['DOCKER_CERT_PATH'] if set
 - `userns_mode` - Modify the user namespace mode - Defaults to `nil`, example option: `host`
+- `ro_rootfs` - Mount the container's root filesystem as read only.
+Defaults to `false`

 ### Actions